Do I need planning permission for re-roofing?

 - Any side facing windows should be obscure-glazed; with openings 1.7m above the floor.

-The requirements above are detailed in Schedule 2, Part 1, Class C of the The Town and Country Planning (General Permitted Development) (England) Order 2015.
+The requirements above are a just a few examples taken from those detailed in Schedule 2, Part 1, Class C of the The Town and Country Planning (General Permitted Development) (England) Order 2015.

 Although planning permission is typically not required, it is more likely that Building Regulation approval will be needed.
 Link to ‘Do I need to apply for building regulations for re-roofing’.